 Doses above 20 mg do not have study data for pediatric patients with heterozygous familial hypercholesterolemia.
-Doses up to 80 mg have been used in a limited number of pediatric patients familial hypercholesterolemia.
-Studies have not evaluated atorvastatin use in pre-pubescent patients or those under 10 years old.
+Doses up to 80 mg have been used in a limited number of pediatric patients with familial hypercholesterolemia.
+Studies have not evaluated atorvastatin use in pre-pubescent patients or those under ten years old.

 Patients over 65 years old may have higher plasma concentrations of atorvastatin when compared to young adults.
 Older patients may be at increased risk of statin-induced myopathies.

 Atorvastatin and its metabolites do not undergo renal elimination, so no dose adjustments are required with reduced renal function.
 Hemodialysis will not likely remove atorvastatin due to plasma protein binding.

 Increased plasma concentrations of atorvastatin have occurred in patients with chronic alcoholic liver disease.
 Drug exposure is four times higher in patients with Child-Pugh Class A and 11x higher in patients with Child-Pugh Class B. Atorvastatin is contraindicated in patients with active liver disease.